cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

     Once you change a vendor's status, you can't set it back to *New*.

 * **Active**—vendor's administrators can work in the administration panel of the store.
-The products of an active vendor appear in the store, :doc:`unless they require prior approval <product_approval>`.
+The products of an active vendor appear in the store, :doc:`unless they require prior approval. <product_approval>`

 .. note::